crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 ## Fetching reviews from other users

-The easiest way to verify packages is to see if other people did that before.
+Reviews are stored in public git repositories of crev users. `cargo crev update` or `cargo crev repo fetch trusted` will automatically update known repositories.
+It's also possible to fetch them individually.
 Let's fetch all the *proofs* from the author of `crev`:

 ```text
 > cargo crev repo fetch url https://github.com/dpc/crev-proofs